Permafrost/Tundra/README.md

       trimmed of leading and trailing whitespace characters.
     * `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have their string values trimmed.
-Defaults to false.
+Defaults to `false`.
   * Outputs:
     * `$document` is the given IData document with all string values trimmed of leading and trailing whitespace characters.